maryash/maryash.github.io/160/dt.md

 <br/>

 ____________________________________________________________________________________________________________
-is ASSOCIATIVE, and give boolean algebra justification.
+and whether or not it is ASSOCIATIVE, and give boolean algebra justification.

 <br/>
 <br/>